Soenen et al v. Brown: Summary

-Historical context: Cohen v.
-Brown
+Historical context

 The Soenen et al. case is not Brown University's first encounter with a Title IX lawsuit.
 In 1991, Amy Cohen, co-captain of the women's gymnastics team, as well as twelve other female athletes, filed a lawsuit against the university after the institution announced funding cuts to four varsity sports, including women's volleyball and gymnastics.
 The student athletes claimed these cuts violated Title IX provisions against sex-based discrimination in federally funded education programs.
+This led to the filing of Cohen v.
+Brown University in April 1992.

 In 1996, a district judge ruled that Brown University was in violation of Title IX.
 After an extended period of appeals, the parties reached a settlement in 1998.
 The agreement required Brown to guarantee the proportion of female athletes remained within 3.5 points of the ratio of female undergraduates.
 If Brown University decided to terminate a women's sport or add a men's sport, the allowed variance would go down to 2.25 percentage points.
 This settlement, known as the Joint Agreement, remained in effect until August 31, 2024, following a new settlement met in 2020.